krispychipz/retreat-guide/README.md

 # Retreat Guide

-This repository provides a script that gathers retreat events from the San Francisco Zen Center website.
+This repository provides a small tool for gathering retreat events.
+Each website has its own parser module under `sites/`, allowing new sources to be added easily.
+The included example fetches events from the San Francisco Zen Center website.

 ## Requirements